biovisual/SingleCellExplorer/README.md

 # SingleCellExplorer:
-### web applicaton for single cell datasets with Integration of Python Notebook
+### Web applicaton for single cell datasets with Python Notebook and MongoDB integration
 ####### The software requires Python 3.5 or above Ubuntu 18.04 (and above)

 sudo apt-get update